Apple Wallet Will Soon Let Users Add US Passports as Digital IDs

 Combine your Apple Wallet digital ID with a Clear Plus membership to breeze through airport security in minutes.

-Apple Wallet to add support for US passports in iOS 26
+Apple Wallet to add support for U.S. passports in iOS 26

-If you have an iPhone, you may already have your driver’s license or state ID stored as a digital ID in your Apple Wallet.
 But support for state IDs and driver’s license in Apple Wallet is currently limited to just 10 states.
-If you don’t live in any of those states, you aren’t able to enjoy the convenience of flashing a digital ID to get through TSA or to verify your age when ordering drinks at a bar.
+If you don’t live in one of those states, you aren’t able to enjoy the convenience of flashing a digital ID to get through TSA or to verify your age when ordering drinks at a bar.

-With your digital passport stored right alongside your boarding pass in your Apple Wallet, you no longer have to fumble for your documents at the TSA checkpoint.
+With your digital passport stored alongside your boarding pass in your Apple Wallet, you no longer have to fumble for your documents at the TSA checkpoint.
 Just scan your digital ID, swipe over to your boarding pass, scan that and head to the security screening.

-For travelers who have TSA Precheck or Clear, this new feature can slash your time spent going through airport security even further by helping you breeze through the ID and boarding pass checkpoint before breezing through the security screening itself.
+For travelers who have TSA Precheck or Clear, this new feature can slash the time spent going through airport security even further by helping you breeze through the ID and boarding pass checkpoint before breezing through the security screening itself.

 If you’re eager to try out this new feature, you can enroll in the beta release coming in July.
 This gives iPhone users early access to the software before it’s ready for wide release.

-But note that the beta version may not have all the features yet, and it can be wonky as the developers are still ironing out the bugs and issues.
+But note that the beta version might not have all the features yet, and it can be wonky as the developers are still ironing out the bugs and issues.
 If you don’t mind dealing with those potential issues, go to Apple Beta to sign up for the early release.

 Don’t leave your physical passport at home, though

-As convenient as this feature is, though, your Apple Wallet digital ID is still not a perfect substitute for a physical ID.
+As convenient as this feature is, your Apple Wallet digital ID is still not a perfect substitute for a physical ID.

-Still, your digital ID is accepted at more than 250 airports across the country.
+Your digital ID is accepted at more than 250 airports across the country.
 It’s also useful for age and identity verification in apps and in some stores or restaurants.
-And now that Apple Wallet will soon support US passports, many more iPhone users will be able to take advantage of this convenient and secure feature.

 Related content